-Before tackling the proof of our main theorem, we need to collect a few basic facts on the algebraic structure of compaction groups.
+Before tackling the proof of our main theorem, we need to collect a few basic facts on the algebraic structure of groups admitting compacting automorphisms.
 This is the purpose of the present section.

 Let $H$ be a locally compact group and $\alpha \in \Aut(H)$ be an automorphism.
 Recall from the introduction that $\alpha$ is said to be a \textbf{compacting automorphism} (or a \textbf{compaction} for short) if there is some compact subset $V \subseteq H$ such that for all $g \in H$ there is some $n_0 \geq 0$ such that $\alpha^n(g) \in V$ for all $n > n_0$.
 Such a subset $V$ is called a {\bf pointwise vacuum set} for $\alpha$.
-A locally compact group admitting a compacting automorphism will be called a \textbf{compaction group}, by analogy with the more familiar notion of \emph{contraction groups}.